“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 Those words were spoken over 100 years ago by Orison Swett Marden, the founder of SUCCESS magazine who is often considered the father of modern-day inspirational talks.
 His words still make sense to this very day, especially for real estate investors seeking to maximize returns.

-In this article, we’ll explain how rental property owners can track every expense down to the last penny, claim every tax deduction possible, and save time and increase rental property financial performance by automatically keeping track of rental property expenses.
+In this article, we’ll explain how rental property owners can track every expense down to the last penny, find more tax deductions, and save time and increase financial performance by adopting modern software that automatically keeps track of rental property expenses.

 Key Takeaways

-- The IRS defines rental property expenses as operating expenses, repairs, and depreciation.
+- The IRS broadly defines rental property expenses as operating expenses, repairs, and depreciation.

-- Benefits of accurately tracking the expenses of a rental property include monitoring profit or loss, claiming every possible tax deduction, and creating a paper trail for audit purposes.
+- The benefits of accurately tracking the expenses of a rental property include calculating profit or loss, monitoring for unexpected costs, claiming tax deductions to which you are entitled, and creating a digital “paper” trail for audit purposes.

-- Manual spreadsheets, off-the-shelf software, or real estate-specific software are three main ways to keep track of rental property expenses.
+- Manual spreadsheets, off-the-shelf accounting software, or online platforms purpose-built for real estate investors are three main ways to keep track of rental property expenses.

-- Financial metrics such as NOI, cap rate, operating expense ratio, and cash on cash return all depend on having accurate rental property expenses.
+- Financial metrics such as NOI, cap rate, operating expense ratio, and cash on cash return all depend on accurately recording and analyzing rental property expenses.

 What are Rental Property Expenses?